-To state thermal efficiency in the different phases of this alternative test method can also give "false" figures because of the fact that the input energy to the storage tank could have been loaded in a different phase than to which the output energy is drawn from.
-The calculation in the IDC method clause 13.9 is also calculating the total heat output energy of the system (boiler, storage tank and load side of the heat exchanger) and not only the energy drawn from the load side of the heat exchanger.
+To state thermal efficiency in the different phases of this alternative test method can also give "false" figures due to the fact that the input energy to the thermal storage could have been loaded in a different phase than to which the output energy is drawn from.
+The calculation in the IDC method clause 13.9 is also calculating the total heat output energy of the system (boiler, thermal storage and load side of the heat exchanger) and not only the energy drawn from the load side of the heat exchanger.
 This is also a reason why some of the efficiency calculation in the different phases shows "strange" figures and are not relevant.